chrisrhymes/chrisrhymes.github.io/_posts/2025-07-29-creating-a-custom-toggle-in-tailwindcss.md

 It's always useful to indicate the focus state of an input, especially for keyboard users.
 But in our case we have hidden the checkbox, except for screen readers so how can we show the element is focused?

-Again, Tailwindcss has you covered with the [focus-within](https://tailwindcss.com/docs/hover-focus-and-other-states#focus-within) utility that lets yo apply styles to a parent element when the focus state is within the parent.
+Again, Tailwindcss has you covered with the [focus-within](https://tailwindcss.com/docs/hover-focus-and-other-states#focus-within) utility that lets you apply styles to a parent element when the focus state is within the parent.

 We can add an amber outline by using `focus-within:` on the outer label.